 Ginger

 Ginger is a time-tested remedy for an upset stomach.
-Dr. Barrack says, “It’s also a potent anti-inflammatory that can relieve inflammation throughout the body, including an inflamed or upset GI tract.”
+“It’s also a potent anti-inflammatory that can relieve inflammation throughout the body, including an inflamed or upset GI tract,” Dr. Barrack says.

 While you can sprinkle powdered ginger or grate peeled raw ginger into your pup’s kibble, many dogs don’t like its sharp taste.

-Instead, try Vet’s Best Gas Busters Supplement.
-It contains ginger along with other helpful herbs, such as slippery elm, which reduces digestive system inflammation and soothes the intestinal tract to help speed up waste elimination.
-It also has parsley, which many believe reduces stinky doggie gas and can potentially freshen your pet’s breath.
+Instead, try Vet’s Best® Gas Busters Supplement.
+It contains ginger along with other helpful herbs, such as slippery elm, which can help reduce digestive system inflammation and soothe the intestinal tract to help speed up waste elimination.
+It also has parsley, which may reduce stinky doggie gas and can potentially freshen your pet’s breath.

 Yucca